samet404/samet404/README.md

 # Hello! 👋

-I'm 19 years-old fullstack developer and working 80 hours per week.
+I'm 19 years-old fullstack developer and working 80 hours per week and currently working on [Bloomy](https://github.com/sametalpdeger/Bloomy).
 I can create mobile apps, websites, desktop apps and backend services.
 I'm interested in kotlin and web development.
 I like to learn new things and I love computers.
 I have many other hobbies like reading, writing, watching movies, and playing games.

 ## My other accounts: